At John Clifford we teach children based upon a curriculum which puts an emphasis on three areas of learning:

 They helps them develop computational thinking and problem solving skills, on top of the more traditional ‘how to use’ DTP skills, which still remain hugely important areas of teaching.

-There is also the possibility for some Y6 children to participate in a lunch time 'Code Club', run by a specialist volunteer, extending their learning to other areas of technology such as robots and other project type activities.
+There is also the possibility for some Y5 and Y6 children to participate in a lunch time 'Code Club', run by specialist volunteers, extending their learning to other areas of technology such as robots and other project type activities.
 (See above video as an example of what the children are making!)